-There is a designated changing area that is separate from play facilities and food and drink areas.
+There is a designated changing area that is separate from play facilities and food and drink areas, and with appropriate hand washing facilities.

 Skin is cleaned with disposable wipes, and nappy creams and lotions are labelled with the relevant pupil's name.